wendyyng/react-portfolio/README.md

 # Portfolio Website

 A fully responsive portfolio website to display my projects and skills.
 Visitors can click the sun/moon icon at the top-right corner to toggle between dark and light mode.
-This was my first time to use Chakra UI and I finished building the website in less than one day.

 ## Link
 ### https://wendy-ng.vercel.app/